Lattice Technology

 Lattice innovations

-Lattice technology augments the idea of the CRDT in several key ways:
+Lattice technology augments the concept of a CRDT in several key ways:

 - Adding cryptographic security to enable secure decentralised operation (digital signatures and cryptographic hashes).